djinilabs/timeclout/docs/development/google-oauth-setup.md

 # Google OAuth Setup Guide

-This guide explains how to set up Google OAuth authentication for the TT3 application.
+This guide explains how to set up Google OAuth authentication for the TimeHaupt application.

 ## Prerequisites